 When we meet

-We hold Meetings for Worship as a group on Monday evenings from 8 to 9pm at 43 St Giles.
-We have half an hour of worship, followed by a chat and vegetarian meals graciously provided by the Syrian Sisters, a charitable initiative that supports Syrian women and their families to set themselves up and become integrated in the UK.
+We hold Meetings for Worship as a group on Monday evenings from 7 to 9pm at 43 St Giles.
+We have half an hour of worship, followed by a chat and a shared meal – we provide baked potatoes, cheese and beans, and everyone is welcome to bring and share other food.

 The all-age morning meetings on Tuesdays and Thursdays from 7.30 to 8am, with breakfast provided, are also popular among students.